-Re-rate notice date --- the date on which one of the parties serves a re-rate notice repo rate rate termination/extension /extension substi substitution can it be re- rated? when can re-rate be requested (rerate date)? re-rate notice period interest payment date eligible dates termination/exte nsion notice period notice date substitution notice period option 2.1 same as option 3.1 repurchase date any business day conventional or mandatory settlement period n/a a open termination notice period within term option 1.1 whenever requested by either party, if other agrees any business day until termination or during a sub-period or on any of a series of agreed dates option 3.2 after end of calendar month option 4.1 any business day within term as agreed but beyond any business day fixed-term option 2.2 same as conventional or mandatory settlement period option 3.3 on the re option 4.2 any business day within agreed sub-term mandatory settlement period within term rate date option 4.3 on any one of a series of agreed business days as agreed option 1.2 floating option 2.1 original repurchase date or, if extended, new repurchase date option 3.1 any business day within term option 4.1 when rate index would be automatically updated but change in spread can be requested by either party, if other when parties agree to extend when parties agree to extend option 2.2 spread option 3.2 any business day within agreed sub-term extension takes place on original repurchase date irrespective of how far in advance extension is agreed extend 200 re-rate date option 3.3 on any one of a series of agreed business days option 4.2 as otherwise agreed
+Re-rate notice date --- the date on which one of the parties serves a re-rate notice reporate reporate repo rate rate termination/extension /extension substi substitution can it be re- be requested rated? (rerate date)? when can re-rate be requested (rerate date)? re-rate notion period g interest payment date eligible dates termination/exte nsion notice period notice date substitution notice period open repo option 2.1 sam option 2.1 sam option 2.1 sam e as option 3.1 repurchase date any business day conventional or mandatory settlement period 2 n/a open beriod period period ontion 2.2 after MILLIAN MILLIAN option 1.1 whenever requested a sub-period or on any by either party, if of a series of agreed dates any business day until termination or during a sub-period or on any of a series of agreed dates option 5.2 a ter option 4.1 any business day within term as agreed but beyond any business day fixed-term conventional or mandatory settlement period option 2.2 sam conventional of mandatory settler period option 2.2 sam conventional c mandatory settler option 2.2 sam conventional c mandatory settler period ie as or nent option 3.3 on the re option 4.2 any business day within agreed sub-term mandatory settlement period within term rate date option 4.3 on any one of a series of agreed business days as agreed П option 1.2 floating option 1.2 floating option 2.1 original repurchase date or, if extended, new repurchase date option 3.1 any business day within term option 4.1 when extendible automatically updated but change in spread can be requested by extend either party, if other when parties agree to extend ree to option 2.2 spread option 3.2 any business day within agreed sub-term extension takes place on original repurchase date irrespective of how far in advance extension is agreed parties agree to extend 60160 995 re-rate date option 3.3 on any one of a series of agreed business days option 4.2 as otherwise agreed